|Research, Patent, Publications, Grants, and Graduate Students||Water Chemistry Data|

-Ron retired at the end of the 2006 fall semester but continues his research as Professor Emeritus at UNO, using the laboratory facilities on campus and his mobile trailer for field work.
+Ron retired at the end of the 2006 fall semester but continues his research as Professor Emeritus at UNO.
 He splits time between Louisiana and North Carolina.
-Following Hurricanes Katrina and Rita in 2005, he and his wife (Londi Moore) bought a house on a ridge west of Murphy, North Carolina, where he is expanding his research into ground-water chemistry within crystalline rocks of the Appalachian Mountains.
+Following Hurricanes Katrina and Rita in 2005, he and his second wife (Londi Moore) bought a house on a ridge west of Murphy, North Carolina, where he is expanding his research into ground-water chemistry within crystalline rocks of the Appalachian Mountains.